This post is also available in: Nederlands

 6. The kind of shoes you should (not) wear

 Shoes are something you should pay extra attention to.
 Don’t forget that you are walking around carrying some extra kilos on your back!
-A basic pair of Vans is probably not going to make you happy, no matter how comfortable they feel during a day of shopping in the city center.
+A basic pair of Vans is probably not going to make you happy, no matter how comfortable they feel during a day of shopping at the mall.
 The right shoes will give your feet extra support and have good cushioning.

 Check what kind of ground you will pass on your trip.
 Do you need extra grip for going down on gravel tracks?
 Or do you need ankle support for walking on very uneven tracks?